Arkthos/The-Escalation-Protocol/README.md

 Because knowledge should be sacred.
 In support, it should be **the currency**, right after customer obsession.

-Every interaction, every ticket, every hair-pulling investigation—should feed the knowledge base.
+Every interaction, every ticket, every hair-pulling investigation—should be treated as an oportunity to generate new knowledged, improve the exisitng and share it.
-But in my org, it doesn't.
-Because now it’s all about formatting for ingestion, not usefulness.
+Nowadays it seems to be all about formatting for ingestion, not usefulness.

 > Shareability, clarity, and actual actionability were never the framework.
 > They were the exception—for people like me, who put in the elbow grease.